 - 8.1 In cases where children have experienced abuse/abused others, the DSL will ensure that appropriate support is offered.
-An individual support plan will be devised, implemented and reviewed regularly should the pupil (victim, perpetrator, of other child affected) require additional pastoral support/intervention.
-This plan will detail areas of support, who will be involved (i.e. learning mentor, key worker) and the child's wishes and feelings.
-A copy of the individual support plan will be kept in the pupil's child protection record (see Appendix 5). - 8.2 For children who have sexually harmed or may have sexually harmed peers, a RAMP will be completed that includes safety and support planning.
+An individual support plan will be devised, implemented and reviewed regularly should the pupil or others affected require additional pastoral support/intervention.
+This plan will detail areas of support, who will be involved (i.e., learning mentor, key worker) and the child's wishes and feelings.
+A copy of the individual support plan will be kept in the pupil's child protection record (see Appendix 5). - 8.2 For children who have sexually harmed or may have sexually harmed peers, where appropriate an AIM Risk Assessment Management Plan (RAMP) will be completed that includes safety and support planning.

-9. Children with additional needs
+9. Children with special educational needs, disabilities, or health issues